Services & Industries

 “Introduction and Overview of the Ordinance,” The Seminar Group, June 2014

-“Wage and Hour Issues,” Rogue Valley Chapter of the Society for Human Resource Management (SHRM), August 2012
+“Wage and Hour Issues,” Society for Human Resource Management, Rogue Valley Chapter, Aug.
+2012